r0x0r/pywebview/docs/guide/api.md

 [Example](/examples/toggle_fullscreen.html)

-# Events
+# pywebview events

-Window object has a number of lifecycle events.
+Window object exposes a number of lifecycle and window management events.
 To subscribe to an event, use the `+=` syntax, e.g. `window.events.loaded += func`.
-The func will be invoked, when event is fired.
 Duplicate subscriptions are ignored and function is invoked only once for duplicate subscribers.
-To unsubscribe `window.events.loaded -= func`.
+To unsubscribe, use the `-=` syntax, `window.events.loaded -= func`.

-## events.closed
+## window.events.closed

 Event fired just before pywebview window is closed.

 [Example](/examples/events.html)

-## events.closing
+## window.events.closing

 Event fired when pywebview window is about to be closed.
 If confirm_close is set, then this event is fired before the close confirmation is displayed.
 If event handler returns False, the close operation will be cancelled.

 [Example](/examples/events.html)

-## events.loaded
+## window.events.loaded

 Event fired when DOM is ready.

 [Example](/examples/events.html)

-## events.minimized
+## window.events.minimized

 Event fired when window is minimized.

 [Example](/examples/events.html)

-## events.restore
+## window.events.restore

 Event fired when window is restored.

 [Example](/examples/events.html)

-## events.maximized
+## window.events.maximized

 Event fired when window is maximized (fullscreen on macOS)

-## events.resized
+## window.events.resized

 Event fired when pywebview window is resized.
 Event handler can either have no or accept (width, height) arguments.

 [Example](/examples/events.html)

-## events.shown
+## window.events.shown

 Event fired when pywebview window is shown.

 [Example](/examples/events.html)

 # DOM events